Starcode897/final-project-MOVIES/README.md

 ##### Methods:
 First, we got the values from the survey and inserted that data into an array.
 Then, we input that array to the model using the predict method.
-Next, we converted the resulting index into a float in USD Money Format Finally,  we returned this output to the ‘outcome.html’ to display the result on our website.
+Next, we converted the resulting index into a float in USD Money Format.
+Finally,  we returned this output to the ‘outcome.html’ to display the result on our website.

 Heroku APP: